RESOStandards/web-api-commander/README.md

 [Oracle's SE Development kit may also be used](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html), but there may be additional licensing terms to accept.

+Once you have done this, you can [download the Commander JAR file](https://github.com/RESOStandards/web-api-commander/tree/master/build/libs) and use it for the operations which support using the Commander as a Web API client.
+For automated testing, see [here](#automated-web-api-testing-beta) instead.

 ## Display Help